Adopting Sidecar Containers

 command with your Pod that has passed through

-If you hit an issue like this, please advise the author of the tools or the webhooks use one of the patching strategies of modifying objects instead of a full object update.
+If you hit an issue like this, please advise the author of the tools or the webhooks use one of the patching strategies for modifying objects instead of a full object update.

 Note

 Mutating webhook may update Pods based on some conditions.
-So sidecar containers may work for some Pods and fail for others.Automatic injection of sidecars
+Thus, sidecar containers may work for some Pods and fail for others.Automatic injection of sidecars

-If you are using software that injects sidecars automatically, there are a few possible strategies you may follow to ensure that native sidecar container can be used.
-All of the strategies are generally options you may choose to decide whether the Pod the sidecar will be injected to will land on a Node supporting the feature or not.
+If you are using software that injects sidecars automatically, there are a few possible strategies you may follow to ensure that native sidecar containers can be used.
+All strategies are generally options you may choose to decide whether the Pod the sidecar will be injected to will land on a Node supporting the feature or not.

 As an example, you can follow this conversation in Istio community.
-The discussion is exploring the options listed below.
+The discussion explores the options listed below.

-- Mark Pods that lands to nodes supporting sidecars.
+- Mark Pods that land to nodes supporting sidecars.
 You can use node labels and node affinity to mark nodes supporting sidecar containers and Pods landing on those nodes.

 - query node version and assume the feature gate is enabled on the version 1.29+